shumeiiSM/CSD3120_IPA1_2002778/README.md

 Localhost Method - Go into hello-xr folder:
 ```
-1. To install the depenpencies
+1. To install the dependencies
 npm install

 2. Run the program